Jersey Devil: Wave of sightings in 1909

 During the week of January 16–23, 1909, newspapers published hundreds of claimed encounters with the Jersey Devil from all over South Jersey and the Philadelphia area.
 Among these alleged encounters were claims the creature "attacked" a trolley car in Haddon Heights and a social club in Camden.
 Police in Camden and Bristol, Pennsylvania supposedly fired on the creature to no effect.
 Other reports initially concerned unidentified footprints in the snow, but soon sightings of creatures resembling the Jersey Devil were being reported throughout South Jersey and as far away as Delaware and western Maryland.
-The widespread newspaper coverage created fear throughout the Delaware Valley prompting a number of schools to close and workers to stay home.
+The widespread newspaper coverage created fear throughout the Philadelphia area, prompting a number of schools to close and workers to stay home.
 Vigilante groups and groups of hunters roamed the pines and countrysides in search of the devil.
 During this period, it is rumored that the Philadelphia Zoo posted a $10,000 reward for the creature.
 The offer prompted a variety of hoaxes, including a kangaroo equipped with artificial claws and bat wings.